-The idea is something like ‘charity begins at home’.
-If we do our biodiversity volunteering in our own gardens or on our doorstep, and bring the professionals to us, we are suddenly dealing with a much larger land area.
+Initiated by Long Mead Local Wildlife Site in August 2019, the idea is something like ‘charity begins at home’.
+If we do our biodiversity volunteering in our own gardens or on our doorstep, using local expertise and bringing in outside expertise when we need it, we are suddenly dealing with a much larger land area.
 Also, we can reap the benefit of our efforts every time we step out of the door and so we might be encouraged to do more – and particularly if our neighbour is doing it as well and we can chat over the fence about how the patch of wildflowers that we planted on the verge is flourishing or whether the cuckoo that we documented last year has returned.
 The same goes for surveying and monitoring – we are creating a parish database so that everyone will be able to see what we have and how our wildlife is recovering (or declining) and then we can share it with others.
-Currently, it works the other way: if we take part in monitoring garden birds or butterflies or bees, our findings vanish into a national database and we are none-the-wiser about what is on our doorstep.
+Currently, it works the other way: if we take part in monitoring garden birds or butterflies or bees, our findings vanish into a national database and we are none-the-wiser about about what frequents our own neighbourhood.
 So, maybe this will encourage us to get out there more often and see what we have.

 In the right-hand column, you will find a list of current activities.
 For current workshops, work parties and talks go to the Events page.
 If you are interested in getting involved in any of these groups or events please email us.

 If you are up for helping to organise or lead any of these PLEASE email!

 Join our mailing list to receive regular updates.

 The Nature Recovery Network is bottom-up nature recovery initiative that connects individuals, community groups, businesses, environment experts and local government at the local level, enabling them pool physical, financial and knowledge resources for nature recovery.

 The Network initiates and supports projects which bring together local communities at the parish level to: